Living with heart disease and angina

 If you have high blood pressure, diabetes, or high cholesterol, your health care provider may advise you to:

-- Keep your blood pressure controlled most often to 130/80.
+- Keep your blood pressure controlled most often to less than 130/80.
 Lower may be better if you have diabetes, kidney disease, stroke, or heart problems, but your provider will give you your specific targets.

 - Take medicines to reduce your cholesterol.

 - Keep your HbA1c and blood sugar at recommended levels.